nileshmuthal1317/portfolio/index.md

 ## Passion for Technology

 I have a profound belief in the power of technology to solve complex problems and make a positive impact.
-As a Data Engineer, I find joy in tackling challenging projects, employing data pre-processing techniques, and taking ownership of end-to-end data science projects.
+As a Data Engineer, I find joy in tackling challenging projects, employing data pre-processing techniques, and taking ownership of end-to-end Data Engineer projects.
 Translating product requirements into analytical specifications and leveraging technology to automate operational activities are some of my key strengths.

 ## Constant Growth